 Summary: Chloe and her friends won’t associate with the new girl, Maya.
 Maya is different.
 She wears used clothes and plays with old-fashioned toys.
 Every time Maya tries to play with Choe and her friends, they reject her.
 Eventually, Maya plays alone, and then stops coming to school altogether.

-WITS LEADS Connection: Look and listen, Explore points of view, Seek help
+WITS LEADerS Connection: Look and listen, Explore points of view, Seek help

 Select your province to see learning outcomes for this lesson.

 Read the first two pages of the book.
 Stop at the end of page 4 when the principal of the school introduces Maya to the class.